*Important Note: Do NOT discontinue any medications that are prescribed by a physician or which are necessary for your health!

 THERE ARE EXCEPTIONS TO THESE RULES.
 PLEASE CONSULT WITH ME IF YOU HAVE ANY QUESTIONS OR CONCERNS.

-If you are pregnant, you must have a signed release from your doctor (most doctors will approve of this treatment since microblading only deals with the superficial skin layers.)
+If you are pregnant, you must have a signed release from your doctor (most doctors will approve of this treatment since cosmetic tattooing only deals with the superficial skin layers.)

-Botox should be given 3 weeks prior or 3 weeks after this procedure.
+Botox should be given 4 weeks prior to this procedure.